Secular Coalition for America

 The Secular Coalition for America is an advocacy group located in Washington D.C.
-It describes itself as "representing the interests of atheists, humanists, freethinkers, agnostics, and other nontheistic Americans."
+It describes itself as "protecting the equal rights of nonreligious Americans."

 The Secular Coalition has chapters in all 50 states and Puerto Rico, composed of lobbyists trained by the organization.
 The Coalition holds an annual lobby day and policy conference, publishes yearly Congressional report cards and voter guides, and in 2013 issued its first Model Secular Policy Guide for Legislatures.

 Coalition president Herb Silverman was a leading force behind the founding of the organization.
 Former White House staffer Edwina Rogers served as Executive Director from May 2012 to May 2014.
 Sean Faircloth, a five-term Maine state legislator, served as Executive Director between 2009 and 2011.
 Between 2005 and 2009, it was directed by former Nevada state senator Lori Lipman Brown, who became its first full-time lobbyist in September 2005.

 The Secular Coalition works to increase visibility and respect for irreligious, nontheistic viewpoints in the United States and to protect and strengthen the secular character of the U.S. government.
 The Coalition advocates complete separation of church and state within American politics which they claim is clearly established in the U.S. Constitution under the First Amendment.
 Furthermore, the Coalition holds that freedom of conscience, which includes religious freedom, was of such importance that it was made the first of all freedoms protected in the Bill of Rights, and that reason and science should be guiding tenets for public policy.

 Mission

-The mission of the Secular Coalition for America is to increase the visibility of and respect for nontheistic viewpoints in the United States and strengthen the secular character of our government as the best guarantee of freedom for all.
+The mission of the Secular Coalition for America is to advocate for the equal rights of nonreligious Americans and defend the separation of religion and government.

 History

 The Secular Coalition for America was founded in 2002 by four U.S. secular organizations: Atheist Alliance International, the Institute for Humanist Studies, the Secular Student Alliance, and the Secular Web.
 In 2005 the American Humanist Association became the Coalition's fifth member organization.
 The Society for Humanistic Judaism and the Freedom From Religion Foundation joined the Coalition in January 2006, the Military Association of Atheists and Freethinkers in February 2007, and the American Ethical Union in April 2008.
 In 2009, Camp Quest joined in January and American Atheists became a member in June.
 The Council for Secular Humanism joined in January 2010.

 Coalition president Herb Silverman was a leading force behind the founding of the organization, which was designed as a framework for cooperation among secular groups in the United States.
 Silverman believed that nontheistic Americans could gradually gain the respect of politicians and society if they collaborated on issues and presented a unified force for activism.
 Silverman had been raised Jewish but joined a Unitarian Church in adulthood.

-The Coalition's member organizations, as of 2018, are:
+The Coalition's member organizations, as of 2023, are: